anibit/CleanRoomEnvironment/README.md

 # CleanRoomEnvironment
-Example C# code for executing select functions of the same applicaiton from another process.
+Example C# code for executing select functions of the same application from another process.